Talent-Catalog/talentcatalog/docs/v210/visa_eligibility_details.md

   - The loading icon indicates the data is being saved
   - The floppy disk icon indicates the current entered data is saved
 - **Useful links:** Links are displayed to help in data collection for example linking to government website listing immigration pathways or to the job's listing on the TC.
 - **Collated data:** The data that is needed to perform the visa eligibility checks can be collated from all areas of the TC.
-This data can then be and displayed as is or modified to provide the most value.
+This data can then be displayed as is or tailored to provide the most value.
 - **Reusability:** The database architecture allows the data to be reusable throughout the TC, for example to search/filter by candidates who have had visa eligibility checks conducted.
 - **User experience:** Using radio buttons and accordions to reduce the total page size to allow easy navigation and nicer experience on smaller screens.